rpii/nightwatch-ci-html-reporter/README.md

 ## Available Themes

 You can see examples of all of the available themes below.
-You can also create your own theme by copying an existing theme directory and editing the styles.css file.
-If you want to also change the structure of the html generated you can edit/copy `lib/themes/default/report.pug` which contains the markup for the majority of themes.
+You can also create your own theme by creating a new folder under the them folder and copying the styles.css and html-report.html.
+The file 'lib/themes/default/html-report.html` is a handlebars template for the default theme.
+It is fairly easy to modify.
+The default uses featherlight for lightboxes for the screenshots.

 Theme options that are available on command line and in the options block:
 * default
+* seLion
+* yourtheme

 ## Example Reports